Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Results and Discussion

 \subsection{Spectral characterization of Laser-written Electrodes}

-As shown in Figure~\ref{fig:1}, one of the limitations of both brightfield microscopy and broadband PL imaging is that despite being good techniques for qualitative assessment of the fabrication they present limitations when used to provide quantitative information.
-As discussed in Supplementary Notes 3 and 4, PL could in principle provide quantitative evaluation of sp3 to sp2 conversion but, due to the broad integration, is very sensitive to other, unrelated phenomena, reducing quantitative fidelity.
-For this reason, we assessed the suitability of Raman spectroscopy for this task.
+As shown in Figure~\ref{fig:1}, one of the limitations of both brightfield microscopy and broadband PL is that despite being good techniques for qualitative assessment of the fabrication they present limitations when used to provide phase-specific quantitative information.
+In the case of PL, it can in principle be used for quantitative sp3-to-sp2 conversion evaluation, but its sensitivity to broadband emission not stemming from the process of interest reduces its fidelity.
+This is further discussed in Supporting Notes 3 and 4.
+Therefore, we assessed the suitability of Raman spectroscopy for this task.

+In graphitic carbons, the in-plane first-order $E_{2g}$ phonon (“G band”) appears near $\sim1580~\mathrm{cm^{-1}}$, while disorder or finite crystallite size activates the defect-induced “D band” around $\sim1350{-}1360~\mathrm{cm^{-1}}$\cite{Tuinstra1970,Ferrari2000}.
+In single-crystal diamond, the zone-center optical phonon of $F_{2g}$ symmetry gives a sharp first-order line at $1332\mathrm{cm^{-1}}$\cite{Knight1989,Ferrari2004}.
+These emphasize the phase origin of each peak and facilitates quantitative comparison across laser-written structures, enabling identification and quantification of carbon phases, crystallinity, and defect populations~\cite{Sotillo2018,Kononenko2008,Ashikkalieva2019}.